Our aim at Jesse Gray is to make every child a reader.

 Our reading lessons enthuse and challenge our children through the rich texts that we use.
 These texts are bespoke to Jesse Gray and have been selected by us to ensure effective progression in terms of text type, variety and text length.
 Our Reading Spine has been developed by the subject leader, alongside the year group specialists, to ensure variety and progression, as well as access to different cultures and backgrounds linking to our SMSC curriculum.

 The children are all assessed formatively using our OTrack system to ensure all children are achieving our objectives.
-We use termly summative assessments to ensure all children are on track and use these to confirm our teacher assessments.
-Every teacher completes an in depth question level analysis which allows them to clearly see their own class’ strength and growth areas, which can be used to plan future lessons.
+We use termly summative assessments (STAR reading assessments) to ensure all children are on track and use these to confirm our teacher assessments.
 The subject leader can then see whole school trends and base future CPD needs on this.

 The subject leader ensures that all staff are up to date on the best new books, and the best new research, when it comes to texts and reading pedagogy.
 Every teacher has had high quality CPD, delivered by the subject lead, through team teaching, where we have focussed on how to engage the children with texts and how to explicitly teach inference skills.
 Learning walks take place, alongside planning and book scrutiny to ensure that the children are receiving top quality education.